March Break Camps in Toronto

 1980 St Clair Ave.
 W., Toronto

 Kids can jump into fun at this gymnastics and trampoline-focused camp, which also includes time for crafts and non-gymnastics games.
 Campers, who can be as young as four, are organized by age and level and all participants in the full-time camp receive four to four-and-half hours of instruction time in Olympic events each day with T-Dot Tumblers’ NCCP certified coaches.
 All full-time campers will also receive a progress report at the end of the week.
-That full-time camp runs $455 while the morning half-day program costs $295 (note that all camps also include a $40 annual insurance fee for new members).
+More information on March Break 2025 is available here.

 TAC Sports